989ksy/989ksy/README.md

 - Zickwan (직관로그)
     - Link to App Store: [Zickwan(직관로그)](https://apps.apple.com/kr/app/%EC%A7%81%EA%B4%80%EB%A1%9C%EA%B7%B8/id6469852233)
-    - Users wrote their game experiences, which are displayed with a special ticket UI, along with game result charts
     - 🥇 Achieved #1 ranking on the App Store(Korea)’s Sports Chart in December 2023

 #### Log